cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The open task now is to ensure that evaluators have different seeds at nodes that lie on the path to `alpha`, while having the same seeds on all other nodes.
-This is done using so-called *correction words* that are conditionally added to the XOF output by both evaluators.
+This is done using so-called "correction words" that are conditionally added to the XOF output by both evaluators.
 The condition here is a secret-shared bit, called *control bit*, which indicates whether the current node is on the path to `alpha` or not.
 On the path, the control bits add up to `1`, meaning only one evaluator will add the correction word to its XOF output.
 Off the path, either none or